rhilconsultants/HELM-ArgoCD-Lab/Lab3/Lab3_part2.md

    ```

    - Update all the Section that contains {{ .Release.Name }} to {{ .Release.Name }}-1
-   - Update all the labels from "app" to "app-1"

    - Go to the deployment_2.yaml file under helm/templates
      - Add the following section, to deployment_2.yaml